 Can You Take CBD Oil With Prednisone?

 From a safety perspective, the answer is no. From a mechanical perspective, the answer is yes.
 You can physically take CBD oil with Prednisone but the results may not be as positive as one may hope.
 However, there is a strategy pro-cannabis doctors recommend if you’re to take CBD oil with other pharmaceutical drugs such as Prednisone.

 How RISKY Is It To Take CBD Oil With Prednisone?

-If you take CBD oil with Prednisone at the same time, you risk ending up with an over-abundance of Prednisone in your system.
-If you have an over-abundance of Prednisone in your system, you are very likely to experience a lot of the negative side effects associated with Prednisone.
-It is already a risky endeavour to take Prednisone on its own.
-Taking it together with CBD oil only heightens that risk exposing you to very severe negative side effects.
+If you take CBD oil with Prednisone at the same time, you risk ending up with an overabundance of Prednisone in your system.
+If you have an overabundance of Prednisone in your system, you are very likely to experience a lot of the negative side effects associated with Prednisone.
+It is already a risky endeavor to take Prednisone on its own.
+Taking it together with CBD oil only heightens that risk of exposing you to very severe negative side effects.